-- Registrant's name, home address, telephone number, and electronic mail address. - (2) Proof of possession of the premises being registered, either by warranty deed, or valid lease. - (3) If the applicant does not own the property where the premises are rental unit is located, the applicant must provide written documentation, signed by the property owner before a notary public, authorizing the registrant to operate a home share short term rental on the premises - (4) Proof that the premises is the primary residence of the applicant, including at least two of the following: motor vehicle registration, driver's license, Texas State Identification card, voter registration, tax documents, or utility bill. - (5) Signature or electronic signature by the registrant requiring the applicant to selfcertify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas. - (6) Payment of all fees, established by this Article or the City Council and, for registration renewals, proof of collection and payment of Hotel Occupancy Tax due during the preceding registration periods. - (7) The Zoning District Classification of the property, to be verified by the Planning and Development Services Department. - (8) Incomplete applications will not be processed and, as a result, any premises associated with an incomplete application will not be registered in compliance with or as required by this Division.
+- (1) Registrant's name, home address, telephone number, and electronic mail address. - (2) Proof of possession of the premises being registered, either by warranty deed, or valid lease. - (3) If the applicant does not own the property where the rental unit is located, the applicant must provide written documentation, signed by the property owner before a notary public, authorizing the registrant to operate a short term rental on the premises - (4) Proof that the premises is the primary residence of the applicant, including at least two of the following: motor vehicle registration, driver's license, Texas State Identification card, voter registration, tax documents, or utility bill. - (5) Signature or electronic signature by the registrant requiring the applicant to self- certify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas. - (6) Payment of all fees, established by this Article or the City Council and, for registration renewals, proof of collection and payment of Hotel Occupancy Tax due during the preceding registration periods. - (7) The zoning district classification of the property, to be verified by the Planning and Development Services Department. - (8) Incomplete applications will not be processed and, as a result, any premises associated with an incomplete application will not be registered in compliance with or as required by this Division. - (b) Standards Specific to short-term Rentals.

-- (a) Standards Specific to short-term Rentals. - (1) Home share Short term rental is not permitted for any property that has not been registered under this Article or where the registrant's permission to operate a short term rental has been suspended or revoked is under suspension or revocation of this Article the Residential Rental Registration requirements. - (2) Registration non-transferrable.
-An approved home shareshort term rental registration shall not be assigned or transferred to any person or entity.
-Any attempt to transfer a registration shall render the registration subject to suspension or revocation as provided in this Articlechapter. - (3) Only one home share rental allowed per registrant.
-No registrant shall be allowed to operate or register more than one home shareshort term rental in the city, and no registration for a new home shareshort term rental shall be authorized, while another registration in the registrant's name is still active or under suspension. - (4) Only one home share rental per property owner and affiliates of owner.
-An owner of property may not have more than one home shareshort term rental unit in the city that is registered or operated as a home shareshort term rental.
-When an owner of property registered or operated as a home shareshort term rental is a business organization, trust or other entity, no person or entity affiliated with such business organization, trust or other entity as an organizer, officer, member, manager, shareholder, trustee, beneficiary, partner, equity owner or investor shall be allowed to register or operate an additional home shareshort term rental at a different property address in the city. - (5) Limit on occupants allowed.
-No more than two adult guests per bedroom, plus no more than two additional adults, shall be allowed when renting a property as a home-share short term rental. - (6) Safety features.
-Each home shareshort term rental registrant shall provide in the premises at least at least one working smoke detector and alarm and one working carbon monoxide detector and alarm per bedroom, and one working fire extinguisher.
-The premises shall, otherwise be in compliance with applicable building and fire codes adopted under Chapter 14 of the City's Code of Ordinances. - (7) It shall be the sole responsibility of the registrant, owner, and / or landlord to revew the registration for each short term rental unit in accordance with the terms outlined within this Article.
+- (1) Short term rental is not permitted for any property that has not been registered under this article or where the registrant's permission to operate a short term rental has been suspended or revoked under this article. - (2) An approved short term rental registration shall not be assigned or transferred to any person or entity.
+Any attempt to transfer a registration shall render the registration subject to suspension or revocation as provided in this article. - (3) No registrant shall be allowed to operate or register more than one short term rental in the city, and no registration for a new short term rental shall be authorized, while another registration in the registrant's name is still active or under suspension. - (4) An owner of property may not have more than one short term rental unit in the city that is registered or operated as a short term rental.
+When an owner of property registered or operated as a short term rental is a business organization, trust or other entity, no person or entity affiliated with such business organization, trust or other entity as an organizer, officer, member, manager, shareholder, trustee, beneficiary, partner, equity owner or investor shall be allowed to register or operate an additional short term rental at a different property address in the city. - (5) No more than two adult guests per bedroom, plus no more than two additional adults, shall be allowed when renting a property as a short term rental. - (6) Each short term rental registrant shall provide in the premises at least at least one working smoke detector and alarm and one working carbon monoxide detector and alarm per bedroom, and one working fire extinguisher.
+The premises shall, otherwise be in compliance with applicable building and fire codes adopted under Chapter 14 of the City's Code of Ordinances. - (7) It shall be the sole responsibility of the registrant, owner, and/or landlord to review the registration for each short term rental unit in accordance with the terms outlined within this article. - (c) Standards for Required Brochure. - (1) Each registrant operating a short term rental shall provide to guests a brochure that includes: - a. the registrant's contact information;